Effects of Strain coupling and Marginal dimensionality in the nature of phase transition in Quantum paraelectrics: Abstract

 \section{Abstract}

-Considering a recent experimental indication that certain doped dielectric materials, such as SrTiO$_3$ and KTaO$_3$, are on the verge of a first order quantum phase transition, the effects of order parameter fluctuations in those materials near such a transition are discussed.
-We start with a semi-microscopic action, where transverse paraelectric(or optical mode) fluctuations are controlled by hydrostatic pressure via strain coupling, which above a certain value of strength, kills the second order transition.
-Using self-consistent parquet re-summations, which retain the leading fluctuation effects in four point vertex function, we write the free energy of the system.
-This fluctuation re-normalized free energy is then used to discuss the possibility of first order transition at zero temperature as well as at finite temperature.
-An asymptotic analysis of fluctuation corrected vertices, with strain induced long range interaction, predicts small but a finite jump in the order parameter near the mean field quantum critical point at zero temperature.
-In the case of finite temperature transition, near quantum critical point such a possibility is found to be extremely weak.
-The formalism is quite general and is applicable to certain class of systems undergoing weak quantum first order phase transition.
+Here a recently observed weak first order transition in doped SrTiO$_3$\cite{Taniguchi} is argued to be a consequence of the coupling between strain and order parameter fluctuations.
+Starting with a semi-microscopic action, and using renormalization group equations for vertices, we write the free energy of such a system.
+This fluctuation renormalized free energy is then used to discuss the possibility of first order transition at zero temperature as well as at finite temperature.
+An asymptotic analysis predicts small but a finite discontinuity in the order parameter near a mean field quantum critical point at zero temperature.
+In case of finite temperature transition, near quantum critical point such a possibility is found to be extremely weak.
+Results are in accord with some experimental findings on quantum paraelectrics such as SrTiO$_3$ and KTaO$_3$.